Council race in Michigan town settled by two pieces of paper

-ROGERS CITY, Mich.
-(AP) — The election to fill a city council seat in a Michigan town was settled by drawing two pieces of paper from a bowl, days after a 616-616 tie.
+ROGERS CITY, Mich. — The election to fill a city council seat in a Michigan town was settled by drawing two pieces of paper from a bowl, days after a 616-616 tie.

 The new council member in Rogers City: Timeen Adair, whose paper said “elected.”